SupaJay3/Power-Bot/README.md

 1) .links (Self explanatory)
 2) .roast-me (Self explanatory)
-3) epic and epik (epik has a 1/200 chance to correct you by saying 'epic*')
-4) .ntu (Show's the latest The Strongest Battlegrounds update if you're a fan of tsb and you're banned from the discord server)
+3) .ntu (Show's the latest The Strongest Battlegrounds update if you're a fan of tsb and you're banned from the discord server)

 # Features
 Able to welcome new members
+epic and epik (Basically when you say epic it has a guaranteed chance to correct you by saying 'epik*' but if you say epik there's a 1/200 chance that it'll correct you by saying 'epic*')

 # MORE COMING SOON!